 Rules for Revolutionaries

-Ordinary privileged Americans have caught the cold scent of oppression for the first time since the Civil Right Movement crossed their carefully managed pathways.
+Ordinary privileged Americans have caught the cold scent of oppression for the first time since the Civil Rights Movement crossed their carefully managed pathways.
 Being an average, privileged American means not being Black or any other “displaced workers” minority who discover themselves in one of the several inescapable traps that define many causes and types of impoverishment.
 Those who do not attempt to move may never notice their shackles, so rules demanding action are certainly useful.
-Buy the book and to get ready for a fight.
+So buy the book and get ready for a fight.